Interdicting Restructuring Networks with Applications in Illicit Trafficking: Computational Results: Application-based Analysis

 \section{Computational Results: Application-based Analysis}

 In our tests, we examine the limitations of applying the interdiction plan determined to be optimal by solving the traditional MFNIP.
-This will help determine the importance of accounting for restructuring in the context of disrupting illicit supply networks.
-In each network, we observed that the optimal solution value of MFNIP-R is less than that of the solving MFNIP, then solving for the optimal reconstitution with respect to the optimal solution to MFNIP.
+This will help determine the importance of accounting for restructuring in the context of disrupting drug trafficking networks.
+In each network, we observed that the optimal solution value of MFNIP-R is less than that of the optimal restructuring to MFNIP's optimal interdictions.
 In most instances, the increase from the MFNIP solution to the MFNIP-R solution is less than half of the increase from the MFNIP solution to the optimal restructuring after the MFNIP solution.
 We demonstrate the differences in these values with figures of one of the data sets, as the patterns we can observe from it are representative of all five data sets.
-Figure \ref{fig:200_1_base} plots flows against attacker budget in our base instance, which only allow for arcs to be restructured from a node in a given layer to a node in a layer immediately above or below it.
-Figure \ref{fig:200_1_wr} plots flow against attacker budget in the instance with recruitment of new participants, i.e., new nodes can be added to the network.
-Figure \ref{fig:200_1_or} plots flow against attacker budget in the instance with organization restructuring, i.e., new nodes can be added and arcs can skip layers.
-In each plot, we include the flow from the MFNIP solution, the flow after optimally restructuring after MFNIP interdictions, then the lower and upper bounds on the MFNIP-R solution, i.e., the optimally interdicted flow after restructuring.
+Figure \ref{fig:200_1_base} compares flow values against the attacker budget in our base instance, which only allows for arcs to be restructured from a node in a given tier to a node in a tier immediately above or below it.
+Figure \ref{fig:200_1_wr} presents this comparison on instances with recruitment of new participants, i.e., new nodes can be added to the network, and Figure \ref{fig:200_1_or} presents this comparison on instances with organization restructuring, i.e., new nodes can be added and arcs can skip tiers.
+In each plot, we include the original maximum flow through the network (Max Flow), the maximum flow from the MFNIP solution (MFNIP Flow Before Restructuring), the maximum flow with the optimal restructuring after MFNIP interdictions (MFNIP Flow After Restructuring), and the maximum flow determined by MFNIP-R (MFNIP-R Flow).